Schools OUT UK are proud of working with The Proud Trust to spread Schools OUT UK concepts of usualing, actualising and realising.

 The theme for next February is ‘Politics In Art – The Arc Is Long’.
 Like every year since 2011, it is linked to a National Curriculum subject.
 We are visiting Art for the first time.

 Follow LGBT+ History Month on Facebook to find podcasts, webinars and videos exploring our LGBT+ness.

 Given our current pandemic situation we can’t take anything for granted, so we are exploring how to be flexible and thinking of new ways of communicating.
 Keep visiting the website and our social media.

-The Proud Trust work book that supports the 2020 theme is here.
-They will publish the 2021 version in due course.
+The Proud Trust work book that supports the 2021 theme is here

 In the meantime, we hope you keep safe.